chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-18-patterns-and-messages-intro.md

 * Show how we arrive at these matrices, and what they represent.
 * Propose how we might improve our metaphors for Attention by giving unique names to these "conceptual" matrices.
-* Highlight some of the practical benefits to viewing Attention from this perspective.

 **Messages**